KoalaSat/logseq-nostr-sync/README.md

 Go to Settings > Turn on Developer Mode

 This will bring up the "Plugins" entry in three dots more menu list on the top right of the header bar.
 Go to Plugins page, and you will get a button with the Load unpacked plugin label.
 Select the root folder of this plugin repo.

-### Support
+## Contributors

 - Icon: https://github.com/satscoffee/nostr_icons